OpenConext/OpenConext-myconext/README.md

 When developing, it's convenient to just execute the applications main-method, which is in [Application](myconext-server/src/main/java/myconext/MyConextServerApplication.java).
 Don't forget to set the active profile to dev.

-### The myconext-gui
+### Account-GUI (IDP)

-The myconext ServiceProvider is built with Svelte and to get initially started:
+The IdP is also built with Svelte and to get initially started:

 ```shell
 cd account-gui